InfernXX/InfernXX/README.md

 - 👋 Hello there, I’m @InfernXX
-- 👀 I’m interested in coding, osu!, anime, uhh, osu!, Python Coding Language
+- 👀 I’m interested in coding, osu!, anime, uhh, osu!, the Python coding language
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on nothing as of late.
 - 📫 How to reach me: send me a DM on Discord, my username is InfernXX#8024